Kunskapsskolan: India

-CEO of Kunskapsskolan in India is Sunitha Nambiar.
-Kunskapsskolan operates two schools in Gurgaon, Haryana, and one is Lucknow and other one in Bangaluru under Kunskapsskolan Eduventures – a joint venture between Kunskapsskolan Education and Gyandarshan Eduventures.
+CEO of Kunskapsskolan India is Sunitha Nambiar.
+Kunskapsskolan operates two schools in Gurgaon, Haryana, one in Lucknow and another in Bengaluru under Kunskapsskolan Eduventures – a joint venture between Kunskapsskolan Education and Gyandarshan Eduventures.
 Kunskapsskolan Gurgaon follows the CBSE Curriculum for classes Nursery to Grade XI and became operational in 2013.

 United States

 Kunskapsskolan Education has an ongoing partnership with the American charter school organization, the Great Oaks Foundation, which operated a KED-sponsored school in Manhattan, New York City.
 The State College of Florida Collegiate School is a KED school that operates in Bradenton, Florida.

 Netherlands

 Around 30 independent schools within the Dutch national school system are currently "exploring" the KED program for a selected number of students.

 Middle East

 KED is the "preferred academic sponsor" of the newly opened Nün Academy ("Kunskapsskolan, Jeddah") in Jeddah, Saudi Arabia.